A solid grasp of inventory turnover ratio turns hopeful businesses into proven ones.

 High inventory turnover indicates that there is a direct and healthy relationship between the amount of inventory you purchase and the amount you sell.

-By quickly turning raw materials inventory into finished goods inventory and selling them, you’re minimizing inventory carrying costs.
+By quickly turning raw materials inventory into finished goods inventory and selling them, you’re minimizing inventory carrying cost.
 You’re also quickly replenishing cash and putting yourself in a position to react to customer and market demands and trends quickly.

 On the other side of the coin, low inventory turnover signals poor purchasing or sales and marketing strategies.
 Excess inventory inflates carrying costs—and balance sheets take a hit because of all the cash tied up in sitting inventory.